aehrc/primary-care-data-technical-stu3/pages/_includes/guidance.md

 The following FMM levels are defined:

 {:start="0"}
-**DRAFT 0** The resource or profile (artifact) has been published on the current build.
+**FMM 0** The resource or profile (artifact) has been published on the current build.
 This level is synonymous with Draft.

 **FMM 1** PLUS the artifact produces no warnings during the build process and the responsible WG has indicated that they consider the artifact substantially complete and ready for implementation.